renderpci/dedalo/docs/core/sqo.md

 ...
 ```

-!!!
-Note: "Use of q name"
+!!! note "Use of q name"
     In the examples q name is used as SQL column name to better comprehension, but in real SQL parsed search, q column is not used, it need to be a component path or relation path.

 ##### q